Nezz7/docker-swarm-lab/README.md

 # Docker swarm lab

 ## Overview
-    This lab create a high availability architecture using docker swarm : a simple Go service that communicates with MongoDB.
+    This lab creates a high availability architecture using docker swarm : a simple Go service that communicates with MongoDB.
 ## Deploy
 1. Clone this repository <br>